Graduate School

 Fellows will be expected to be in residence in Providence, and to regularly work in the PSTC.
 They will be provided desk space with a computer and computing support.
 They will be expected to participate in the intellectual life of the Center through attending the weekly seminar series and participating in workshops and relevant working groups.
 In addition, they will contribute no more than eight hours a week over the course of the academic year to support PSTC research, teaching, and training activities.
 The nature of the activities will be individually negotiated in order to appropriately contribute to the professional development of the student.
 These activities could include research or teaching support, coordinating workshops or working groups, assisting with preparation of IRB applications in the student's general research area, working with the Center Director or Associate Director to prepare data for center grant applications, or assisting faculty with organizing a conference in the student's general research area.

-Though the particulars of this opportunity will be negotiated with the successful candidate in order to best pair with their professional development goals and objectives, possible responsibilities may include: developing open-access resource materials for teaching writing across the curriculum, collaborating on professional development and DEI initiatives for Writing Center Associates and Writing Fellows, providing direct mentorship to undergraduate writing tutors, developing and implementing writing workshops and retreats for undergraduate and/or graduate students, or participating in programming for the Writing Center and Writing Fellows Program.
+Though the particulars of the role will be negotiated with the successful candidate in order to best pair with their professional development goals and objectives, likely responsibilities will include shared management of the Writing Fellows program, co-teaching the Writing Fellows training course, supporting the WELS Hub in planning and executing writing related programming.
+Additional responsibilities may include developing branding and marketing materials and strategies, developing writing resources related to generative AI; collaborating on professional development and DEI initiatives for Writing Center Associates and Writing Fellows, providing direct mentorship to undergraduate writing tutors, developing and implementing writing workshops and retreats for undergraduate and/or graduate students, or participating in programming for the Writing Center and Writing Fellows Program.

-University Library is able to host up to four fellows, in the Center for Library Exploration and Research (CLEAR), the Center for Digital Scholarship (CDS), John Hay Library and Center for the Study of the Early Modern World, and Racial Justice Resource Center.
+University Library is able to host up to two fellows, in the Center for Library Exploration and Research (CLEAR) and the Center for Digital Scholarship (CDS).

 Center for Library Exploration and Research.
 The contact person for this program is Niamh McGuigan, Director of Library Exploration and Research.

-The Center for Library Exploration and Research (CLEAR) at the Brown University Library seeks a graduate student fellow for 2023-2024 whose research areas intersect with or can be applied to issues in libraries and information science, and who is interested in gaining experience in developing programs to support student research skills.
-This is a full year opportunity, with the expectation that the fellow will devote half of their time to research (10 hours per week), and half of their time to service to the Center (10 hours per week).
-However, other arrangements can be considered.
+The Center for Library Exploration and Research (CLEAR) at the Brown University Library seeks a graduate student fellow for 2024-2025 whose research areas intersect with or can be applied to issues in libraries and information science, and who is interested in gaining experience in developing programs to support student research skills.
+Fellows will be appointed to a half-time Proctorship (10 hours per week).
 The fellow will be provided with office space in the Library.

 The Center for Library Exploration and Research (CLEAR) is a transformative new center in the University Library, aimed at exploring new approaches for teaching core research skills and supporting researchers at all levels.
 CLEAR administers a suite of programs for library and information literacy education, campus outreach, faculty development, and community engagement, and looks for ways to foster academic community in and around the Library.
 CLEAR also supports exploration of key issues and practices in libraries, to provide opportunities for critique and transformation of library services and operations.